asifahmad134/Ubuntu-CustomSetup/README.md

 ## 📦📦📦 Git & SSH Setup

-This setup is adviseable if you have only single git account, for multiple git accounts, a complex setup is required.
+This setup is recommended if you have only single git account, for multiple git accounts, a complex setup is required.

 ### Git Configuration